words | Lynette Chaudhary, STM Fiscalis Ltd

 “The lettings market in Gibraltar remains buoyant with supply at its lowest point ever and an ever increasing demand from various sectors; not least Gaming, Insurance and private clients relocating to the Rock.
-High value properties which previously were harder to let, are now very much in demand and we believe that this is testament to the success of our economy and its continued growth despite Brexit.”
+High value properties which previously were harder to let, are now very much in demand, and you can see it from this source, and we believe that this is testament to the success of our economy and its continued growth despite Brexit.”

-Added to this, in July 2016, the Government announced a new budget measure incentivising new Gibraltar property investment and rental.
+Added to this, in July 2016, the Government announced a new budget measure incentivising new Gibraltar property investment and rental visit myHomeSpot.com to find out more.
 This measure applies to any property constructed in the thirty months from 1 July 2016 and rented for residential purposes.
 It provides owners with a tax credit equal to the tax payable on the rental profits earned for the first twenty four months, if that period occurs in the first five years after the completion of construction of the property.
 The tax credit can be offset against the tax payable to extinguish any liability to tax.
 An encouraging economic measure in uncertain times.

 Chargeability to tax

 What is the tax position on rental profits earned on a property not qualifying for the above and on above property once its “tax-free” two year period has ended?

 Under Gibraltar tax law, rental profits derived from property in Gibraltar, whether owned by a Gibraltar resident or non-resident are chargeable to Income Tax.
 Therefore, there are Gibraltar tax reporting obligations which owners should be aware of.